-The Giza Plateau looking east.
+The Giza Pyramids looking east towards Cairo.
 Photo by Berthold Werner.

 From left is the Great Pyramid of Pharoah Khufu (Cheops in Greek), then Khafre, Menkaure and little Pyramid of Queens, backed by Cairo city.
 Khafre’s pyramid (with the cap) seems taller/larger than Khufu’s but that’s an illusion due to the steeper angle of the sides and the more elevated land it was built on.
 Khufu’s, built 2560–2540 BC, is taller and uses more volume of stones.

 Pity about the litter, garbage and junk lying around the Giza Plateau and indeed around Egypt generally.
 Egyptians are not alone in their inability to see a rubbish issue, it’s a problem we’ve come across throughout the poorer parts of the Middle-East and North Africa.
 Something to do with nomadic desert evolution.
 Drop some crap in the desert and move on. .
 Poof!
 Gone!

 This enviromental neglect only stops when a government steps in and clearly Egyptians have other concerns at the moment.
 Tourists: consider the rubbish to be a part of the rich plastic tapestry of life in this part of the world.

 The Dashur pyramid an hour’s drive south of Cairo (37 kms).
 Photo by Olaf Tausch.

 Dashur is where Snofru tried again for the perfect pyramid, almost right that time, with nicely smoothed sides and it didn’t collapse, but it did start to crack so designers, after receiving a good thumping from the Pharaoh’s heavy mob, altered the upper angle, giving the structure strength, a hunch and a name: The Bent Pyramid.